DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 ![](_img/room3.png)

 As soon as you move freely into the room (any direction, any distance), on every position, in realtime, the mix (**crossfading**) captured by the microphone will change (amounts of captured loudspeakers depends your position regardling them).
-As example, when the microphone is nearest as possible of a loudspeaker, it will capture max of it, nearly nothing from the opposite loudspeaker, and a signifiant part of remaining loudspeakers (but less than 50%).
+As example, when the microphone is nearest as possible of the A loudspeaker, it will capture max of it, nearly nothing from the opposite C loudspeaker, and a signifiant part of remaining C and D loudspeakers (but less than 50%).
 And so on!

 ![](_img/room4.png)

-Every segment of your moves (direction, and distance) is named... **vector**.
+Every segment of your moves (direction, and distance) is named... a **vector**.

 :information_source: **If you understand the principle, be sure you have understood 99.9% about the Vector Synthesis!**

-Synthesizers using Vector Synthesis, like the Prophet VS, also by the _Vektor_ module, the X (horizontal) / Y (vertical) position of the "microphone" in the "diamond room" is simulated either by a mechanical (unsprung) joystick, controlled by the user, and/or by optional programmable MIXing ENVelope, kind of **timed automation** of X/Y positions.
+Synthesizers using Vector Synthesis, also true about the _Vektor_ module, the X (horizontal) / Y (vertical) position of the "microphone" in the "diamond room" is simulated either by a mechanical (unsprung) joystick, controlled by the user, and/or by optional programmable MIXing ENVelope, kind of **timed automation** of X/Y positions.

 ---